Urban Tales: "The Name of Love"

-The Start feat Loren Dayle
+"The Start" feat.
+Loren Dayle

 In 2017 the Urban Tales, launched the single The Start, which counts on the participation of Canadian rapper Loren Dayle.
 The video clip, was again made by Tadeuz Janewsky and addresses the issue of domestic violence, a difficult subject in Portugal, at the time of the release of the single.
 The song was mixed and mastered by the composer and singler Marcos César and was released again by the label Farol Musica.

 The cover photo of the single was again attributed to Icelandic Dagur Jonhson.

-All Said And Done feat Sofia Pires
+"All Said and Done" feat.
+Sofia Pires

-The third single from the future Urban Tales album was released on July 14th, again by Farol Música.
+The third single from the future Urban Tales album was released on 14 July, again by Farol Música.
 The single sounds like a rock/pop song and counts on the participation of singer and instrumentalist Sofia Pires.
 The single receives a lot of attention from national and international radios and even achieves the iTunes Portuguese chart The band released a lyric video on their official YouTube channel.

-A Loucura No Amor feat Victor Espadinha
+"A Loucura No Amor" feat.
+Victor Espadinha

-On 8 of January, Urban Tales, released the fourth single from the third album: "A Loucura No Amor".
+On 8 January, Urban Tales, released the fourth single from the third album: "A Loucura No Amor".
 The singularity of this song is that it contains the participation of the singer and actor Victor Espadinha and is no more than a small introduction to the rest of the album.

 At this point, the band from lisbon changes of label, now working with MR Diffusion Records.

-A short Lyric video for the song was made.
+A short lyric video for the song was made.

-The Way
+"The Way"

 "The Way" would be the last single released from the music project before the release of the album.
 The single is a return to the rock/metal/gothic genre, and quickly received worldwide radio airplay, in countries like Netherlands, UK, Ireland, Canada, Portugal, Germany, USA, and many more.

 The single was exclusively presented in the TV program "Go-S.tv", from the TV channel "Sic Radical" in a lyric video.

 The Vocalist Marcos César, talked, in the same program, about the future of the band and what to expect of the future album.

-Urban Tales logo

-The Urban Tales logo was made by Sérgio Osório, which initially made part of the band.